ILIAS-eLearning/ILIAS/templates/default/020-dependencies/How-to_Removing-and-Merging-Bootstrap3.md

 * [ ] btn-group
 * [ ] panel?
 (UI component seems to already have all relevant code to work, check if same is true for legacy panel)
 * [ ] responsive variables / mixins have to be turned into a general layout file (maybe only currently in use variables from Bootstrap 3?
 Bootstrap 5 seems too complex)
+* [ ] alert box
+* [ ] there is still a weird JS bug: when the SCSS code in /070-components/legacy/Services/UIComponent/_component_toolbar.scss is absent, a js issue crashes the browser

 To Dos left over / caused by already merged parts: